HMS Roebuck (1690): Wreck site located

-In 2000 the Western Australian Maritime Museum in Fremantle commissioned a search of the primary sources in England.
+In 2000 the WA Maritime Museum in Fremantle commissioned a search of the primary sources in England.
 The many sources located and copied for the museum suggested that the wreck of Roebuck lay in the shallows of Clarence Bay on the north-west coast of Ascension Island.
 Others had already searched in that location but had been stymied by the size of the bay and an extensive cover of sand.

 By March 2001, based on their extensive study, the museum team believed they had a fair idea of Roebucks position in February 1701 when the ship sank.
 Arriving at the island, and anchoring over the approximate position in the bay where they believed the grounding site to be, they experienced the same unusually sustained sea breeze that Dampier had described some 300 years earlier.
 When they examined the seabed, they discovered that a large and very recent movement of sand from the bay had exposed rock and other formations not seen by local divers in the 40 years since diving first began on the island.